-A Bit of Previous is the ninth studio album by Belle and Sebastian and their first full-length in seven years.
-This may be surprising to anyone following the recent life pursuits of the Glasgow 7-piece: The Boaty Weekender –a 3000 capacity star-studded four-day music festival on a cruise liner sailing the Mediterranean; a trilogy of EP’s; a soundtrack for the directorial debut of The Inbetweeners’ Simon Bird; a live album showcasing the band’s present-day iteration as savvy main stage entertainers; and in 2020 a collaborative project with fans called ‘Protecting The Hive’.
-But in all these idiosyncratic endeavours, as intrinsic to the band’s DNA as the stage invasion at the end of each of their shows, a full-length has eluded us.
+In late 2022, the band released A Bit of Previous, their ninth studio album and their first full-length in seven years – although they were busy in the interim, with The Boaty Weekender –a 3000 capacity star-studded four-day music festival on a cruise liner sailing the Mediterranean; a trilogy of EP’s; a soundtrack for the directorial debut of The Inbetweeners’ Simon Bird; a live album showcasing the band’s present-day iteration as savvy main stage entertainers; and in 2020 a collaborative project with fans called ‘Protecting The Hive’.